ansible/ansible-lint/src/ansiblelint/rules/syntax_check.md

 of these files.

 This error **cannot be disabled** due to being a prerequisite for other steps.
-You can either exclude these files from linting or better assure they can be loaded by Ansible.
+You can exclude these files from linting, but it is better to make sure they can be loaded by Ansible.
 This is often achieved by editing the inventory file and/or `ansible.cfg` so ansible can load required variables.